Kano (British musician): 2019–present: Hoodies All Summer

-On 30 August 2019, Kano's sixth studio album Hoodies All Summer was released following its announcement the month previously.
-The album would be later shortlisted for the Mercury Prize 2020, the second time in Kano's career.
-Kano provided vocals again in 2020 for the seventh Gorillaz studio album Song Machine, Season One: Strange Timez, along with Spanish singer Roxani Arias for the song "Dead Butterflies".
-In October 2020, Kano collaborated with Fraser T. Smith in the production of Smith's debut album "12 Questions".
+On 30 August 2019, Robinson's sixth studio album Hoodies All Summer was released following its announcement the month previously.
+The album would be later shortlisted for the Mercury Prize 2020, the second time in his career.
+He provided vocals again in 2020 for the seventh Gorillaz studio album Song Machine, Season One: Strange Timez, along with Spanish singer Roxani Arias for the song "Dead Butterflies".
+In October 2020, Robinson collaborated with Fraser T. Smith in the production of Smith's debut album "12 Questions".

-In March 2022 it was announced that Kano would play the lead role in The Kitchen, a dystopian thriller for Netflix co-written and produced by British actor Daniel Kaluuya.